lbnl-cybersecurity/secpriv-hugo-source/content/project/ceds-cps-security.md

-More information is available on other Berkeley Lab R&D projects focusing on [cybersecurity](/projects/) in general, as well as specifically on [cybersecurity for energy delivery systems](/research/ceds/).
+More information is available on other Berkeley Lab research projects focusing on [cybersecurity](/projects/) in general, as well as specifically on [cybersecurity for energy delivery systems](/research/ceds/).